How Do You Clean Infant Ears?

 As a new parent, you will have a lot of responsibilities towards your child – cleaning his ears being one of them.
-Yes, it may come as a surprise, but you will pay attention to the little things (like cleaning his ears or trimming his fingernails) which may become one of the reasons for a health issue.
+Yes, it may come as a surprise, but you will pay attention to the little things (like cleaning his ears or trimming his fingernails), which may become one of the reasons for his health issues.
 When it comes to cleaning your baby’s ears, safety comes first.
-There will be earwax build-up in your infant’s ears and it is common.
-There are a lot of ways in which you can clean your baby’s ears but the key is to find a method that works best for you and your child.
+There will be earwax build-up in your infant’s ears, and it is common.
+There are a lot of ways in which you can clean your baby’s ears, but the key is to find a method that works best for you and your child.

 What Is Earwax?

-While the earwax may secrete generously from a baby’s ears, excessive ear wax in babies is generally uncommon.
+While earwax may be secreted generously from a baby’s ears, excessive ear wax in babies is generally uncommon.
 The amount of wax secreted from each ear may not always be the same – one ear may have more earwax than the other.
-The earwax secreted or produced is considered healthy earwax when the paediatrician is able to see the baby’s eardrums clearly, through the wax.
+The earwax secreted or produced is considered healthy earwax when the paediatrician is able to see the baby’s eardrums clearly through the wax.
 If the ear canal is totally blocked by the hardened earwax or there’s a yellowish flaky wax causing discomfort to your baby, then that may be a problem.

 My Baby’s Ear Is Hurting – Is It Because of Earwax or Ear Infection?